MylesLandais/obsidian-sync/ITIL v4 foundations.md

 - The continual improvement model (4.6, fig 4.3)
 **Change control** or *Change enablement* evaluates the risk assesment and process for scheduling IT changes including updates and migrations.
 **Incident management** minimize the impact of incident occurance with prompt resolutions **Problem management** Reduce the occurance of incidents through casual analysis.
-Managing workarounds and known issues.
+Managing workarounds and known issues. *workarounds* may reduce the impact of an incident/problem for which a full resolution is not available.
 e) Service request management (5.2.16)
+**Service desk** provides an entry point of contact, capturing incident resolution and service requests
+	*centralized* service desk requires supporting technologies and must have remote access tools.

-**Service desk** provides an entry point of contact, capturing incident resolution and service requests **Service level management** targets for service performance, delivery of a service can be assesed, monitored, and managed.
+ **Service level management** targets for service performance, delivery of a service can be assesed, monitored, and managed.